As data networks and the virtual pervade physical spaces, how are we experiencing place?

 Ruby Corrents 2.0 is the final interactive art work after Ruby Corrents.
 It comes out of an Artist in Residency at the Coastal Impacts Unit Deagon, a scientific and technical facility for monitoring the coastal waters off Queensland.
 The competitive Artist in Residence Science Program (AIRS) is run through the Ecosciences Precinct at the Queensland Government's Department of Environment and Science.

-Many thanks to Coastal Impacts Unit Scientists Paul Boswood, John Ryan, Mitch Whatley; Qld Department of Environment Science AiRS lead Andy Grodecki, QUT Design Lab for support and QUT Workshop staff particularly Ian Ashworth and Simon Hewitt.
-Photography by Anthony Hearsey.
+Acknowledgements: Coastal Impacts Unit Scientists Paul Boswood, John Ryan, Mitch Whatley; Qld Dept of Environment Science AiRS lead Andy Grodecki, QUT Design Lab, QUT Workshop staff Ian Ashworth and Simon Hewitt.
+Photography Anthony Hearsey.